 The pottery is a purpose-built, community-based employment and training project which supports up to 30 people with learning disabilities and autism every week, enabling them to develop their skills and experience.

 Everything we produce is designed and made by the people we support including individually designed tiles, hangers, and coasters.
 We sell our products from our studio as well as at craft and art fairs across North Somerset and Bristol, and also from the growing number of Brandon Trust charity shops.
-Visit our Shop page to see examples of the items you can buy.

 The finished products are truly a team effort, with our potters playing to their strengths and what they enjoy, whether that be drawing designs, the production process, or the fine detail of painting tiles and decorations.